-loops, especially for those programmers from Java/C++ that may miss some of the best features because those languages don't have any equivalent, it covers:- The basic
+for loops, especially for those programmers from Java/C++ that may miss some of the best features because those languages don't have any equivalent, it covers:- The basic

-loop - Looping over dictionaries
+forloop - Looping over dictionaries

 - Using the

-for else
+for elseloop

-The Basic for
+The Basic for loop

-If you come from a Java/C++/PHP background, you're used to two different for
+If you come from a Java/C++/PHP background, you're used to two different for loops foreach and for.
+Python only has one of these, the more powerful foreach.In Java, your for loop would look something like this:

 for(int i = 0; i < 10; i += 2)